Yengas/yengas.github.io/content/docker-compose-node.md

 CMD forever --spinSleepTime 10000 --minUptime 5000 -c 'nodemon --exitcrash -L --watch /application/src' /application/src/index.js
 ```

 This will create an image that will have all the dependencies installed for a given nodejs service.
-You can then mount the source code from your host to a container which was created by this image, and you will have a hotreloading nodejs microservice that restart everytime you make a change.
+You can then mount the source code from your host to a container which was created by this image, and you will have a autorestarting nodejs microservice that restarts everytime you make a change.

 An accompanying docker-compose file should be like this:
 ```yaml